Iguanodon: In popular culture

 Since its description in 1825, Iguanodon has been a feature of worldwide popular culture.
 Two lifesize reconstructions of Mantellodon (considered Iguanodon at the time) built at the Crystal Palace in London in 1852 greatly contributed to the popularity of the genus.
 Their thumb spikes were mistaken for horns, and they were depicted as elephant-like quadrupeds, yet this was the first time an attempt was made at constructing full-size dinosaur models.
 In 1910 Heinrich Harder portrayed a group of Iguanodon in Tiere der Urwelt, a classic German collecting card game about extinct and prehistoric animals.

 Several motion pictures have featured Iguanodon.
 In the 2000 Disney animated film Dinosaur, an Iguanodon named Aladar served as the protagonist with three other iguanodonts as other main and minor characters are Neera, Kron and Bruton.
-A loosely related ride of the same name at Disney's Animal Kingdom is based around bringing an Iguanodon back to the present.
+A loosely related ride of the same name at Disney's Animal Kingdom was based around bringing an Iguanodon back to the present.
 Iguanodon is one of the three dinosaur genera that inspired Godzilla; the other two were Tyrannosaurus rex and Stegosaurus.
 Iguanodon has also made appearances in some of the many The Land Before Time films, as well as episodes of the television series.